KARNATISAITHARUN/documentation/using-ocular/common-queries/types-packages-analysis.md

 )
 ```

-## Filting the List of Packages Used in the Code
+## Filtering the List of Type Declarations Used in the Code

 The query returns a list (`l`) of the name of all the type declarations (`typeDecl`) in the CPG Containing Http in their
 names.